-Note: Use Open-Source Software Tools, Programming Languages (Python) to perform experiments or to implement the Machine Learning Algorithms.
+Note: Use Open-Source Software Tools, Programming Languages (Python) to perform the experiments or to implement the Machine Learning Algorithms.

-Week 1: Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
-Compute the accuracy of the classifier, considering few test datasets.
+Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
+Compute the accuracy of the classifier, considering few test data sets.

-Week 2: Write a program to demonstrate the working of the decision tree algorithm.
+Write a program to demonstrate the working of the decision tree algorithm.
 Use an appropriate data set for building the decision tree and apply this knowledge to classify a new sample.

-Week 3: Write a program to implement k-Nearest Neighbor algorithm to classify the iris data set.
+Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
 Print both correct and wrong predictions.

-Week 5: Write a program to implement Support Vector Machine algorithm to classify the iris data set.
+Write a program to implement Support Vector Machine algorithm to classify the iris data set.
 Print both correct and wrong predictions.

-Week 6: Apply EM algorithm to cluster a set of data stored in a .CSV file.
+Apply EM algorithm to cluster a set of data stored in a .CSV file.
 Use the same data set for clustering using k-Means algorithm.
 Compare the results of these two algorithms and comment on the quality of clustering.
-P/D C 2/- 1